Radio-SkyPipe Help

 Select "Always Use the following Permanent IP address:"

-In the box below this put the local IP address assigned to your computer when you set up your router.
-This may be something like 192.168.1.100 but could be something else.
-If you use win98 you can run winipcfg.exe to see your address.
-SkyPipe may already be displaying the correct address for you in the upper right of the Connection Panel.
-If you use Windows Xp, you can find your computer's local IP address by going to Network Connections, right clicking on the Local Area Connection icon and selecting Status.
+If you use Win 98 you can run winipcfg.exe to see your address.
+Radio-SkyPipe may already be displaying the correct address for you in the upper right of the Connection Panel.
+If you use Win Xp, you can find your computer's local IP address by going to Network Connections, right clicking on the Local Area Connection icon and selecting Status.
 On the Local Area Connection Status Panel click the tab labeled Support.
 The IP address will be listed there.
 Once you have found your local IP address you must place it in the box below where it says "Always Use the following Permanent IP address;"

 In the Radio-SkyPipe Connection panel, you should select a Local Server Port number and put this in the appropriate box on the right hand side of the Connection panel.
 This number can be anything from 1025 to 32000 but I suggest you use 6300 to save confusion in using this example configuration.